AngularWizards/ng2-mouse-select/README.md

 This library has following features:

-- 'app-selectFrame' - component within which you can define selectable components with the help of 'selectable' directives. (example down)
+- `app-selectFrame` - component within which you can define selectable components with the help of `selectable` directives. (example down)

-- allows filtering of selection based on configurable properties with the use of 'ensureSame' input (so that only items with the same value(s) of these properties get selected).
+- allows filtering of selection based on configurable properties with the use of `ensureSame` input (so that only items with the same value(s) of these properties get selected).

-- preserves selection till clicked away from the 'selectable' items.
-If 'clearOnUnselected' option is used, selection is also canceled when clicking on previously unselected 'selectable' items.
+- preserves selection till clicked away from the `selectable` items.
+If `clearOnUnselected` option is used, selection is also canceled when clicking on previously unselected `selectable` items.

-- with the configuration of the 'filter' you can determine on which elements will the directive be active, that is, on which elements can you start the selection
+- with the configuration of the `filter` you can determine on which elements will the directive be active, that is, on which elements can you start the selection
-  (for instance, you can configure the selection to be active just on the app-selectFrame, or you can add 'appAllowSelect' directive to every element on which you want the selection to be active).
+  (for instance, you can configure the selection to be active just on the app-selectFrame, or you can add `appAllowSelect` directive to every element on which you want the selection to be active).

-- setting a 'selectable' directive to a component inside the 'app-selectFrame' enables you to define data which will be returned from the component after the selection (via the 'select' input).
+- setting a `selectable` directive to a component inside the `app-selectFrame` enables you to define data which will be returned from the component after the selection (via the 'select' input).